Wirmaple73/Wirmaple73/README.md

-# In the name of God
+# In the Name of God

 ## About Me
 Greetings!
 I'm Alireza Shahidifard, a Computer Science student from Mashhad.